MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

      negative_score | double precision |           |          |         | plain    |
     ```

     The `azure_cognitive.sentiment_analysis_result` is a composite type containing the sentiment predictions of the input text.
 It includes the sentiment, which can be positive, negative, neutral, or mixed, and the scores for positive, neutral, and negative aspects found in the text.
 The scores are represented as real numbers between 0 and 1.
-For example, in (neutral,0.26,0.64,0.09), the sentiment is neutral with a positive score of 0.26, neutral of 0.64, and negative at 0.09.
+For example, in (neutral, 0.26, 0.64, 0.09), the sentiment is neutral, with a positive score of 0.26, neutral of 0.64, and negative at 0.09.

 6. As with the `azure_openai` functions, to successfully make calls against Azure AI Services using the `azure_ai` extension, you must provide the endpoint and a key for your Azure AI Language service.
-Using the same browser tab where the Cloud Shell is open, minimize or restore the Cloud Shell pane, navigate to your Language service resource in the [Azure portal](https://portal.azure.com/), and in the resource menu, under the **Resource Management** section, select **Keys and Endpoint**.
+Using the same browser tab where the Cloud Shell is open, minimize or restore the Cloud Shell pane, and then navigate to your Language service resource in the [Azure portal](https://portal.azure.com/).
+In the resource menu, under the **Resource Management** section, select **Keys and Endpoint**.

     ![Screenshot of the Azure Language service's Keys and Endpoints page is displayed, with the KEY 1 and Endpoint copy buttons highlighted by red boxes.](media/11-azure-language-service-keys-and-endpoints.png)